flxholle/ForensicEye/README.md

 - [ ] Shizuku integration to access system only APIs
 - [ ] Implement device owner to bypass restrictions
 - [ ] Add more data sources (e.g., third-party apps) via Acessibility Services
+- [ ] Encrypt the extracted data before storing them in the app internal directory

 <div align="right">(<a href="#top">back to top</a>)</div>